 Construction drawings, record drawing, and specifications: ODW requires one set of paper documents for initial review.
-For final approval, ODW requires one set of paper documents and an electronic PDF file of the final approved drawings and specifications.
-The process for document processing is presented in Appendix 3.
+For final approval, ODW requires one set of paper documents and

 Change orders and addenda: ODW requires one set of paper documents for initial review.
 For final approval, ODW requires one set of paper documents and an electronic PDF file of the final approved plan sheets.